Statistics on children, youth and families in Vermont from the Annie E. Casey Foundation and Voices for Vermont's Children

 Definition and Source

 IMPORTANT NOTE: Prior to 2011, the survey was completed by students in grades 8-12.
 In 2011, the survey split into a high school survey (students in grades 9-12) and a middle school survey (students in grades 6-8).
-The data here represents students in grades 9-12 only who completed the survey and has been recalculated for years prior to 2011 to account for this change.
+Beginning in 2011, the data here represents students in grades 9-12 who completed the survey.
+Comparisons should not be made between 2011 and prior years, since prior to 2011 the sample included students in grades 8-12.

 Updated December 2022.
 2021 survey data will be released in 2023.

 Voices for Vermont's Children